Frequently Asked Questions about the Feedback Form Script Wizard

 I have changed my email address.
 How do I get the form to send to my new email address?

-Simply return to thesitewizard.com's Feedback Form Script Wizard and generate a new copy of the script with your new email address, and replace the existing version on your site with the new one.
+Simply return to thesitewizard.com's Feedback Form Script Wizard and generate a new copy of the script and form with your new email address, and replace the existing versions (both the script and the web form) on your site with the new one.

 Do you store a copy of the email address I enter into the feedback form wizard?